 scriptures burned.
 Eusebius related how he saw with his own eyes biblical scriptures being tossed on the fire in the market place.

-The fact is that our Bible is mainly based on old Greek texts dating from the fourth century: the Codex Vaticanus and Sinaïticus.
+The fact is that our Bible is mainly based on old Greek texts dating from the fourth century: the Codex Vaticanus and Sinaiticus.
+Until the 8th century the New Testament manuscripts were written on papyrus which deteriorates with age.
 Moreover all documents found differ from each other, caused by mistakes, intentional alterations and additions by copyists to underpin their particular belief.
-In fact the Vaticanus already differs in around 3000 places from the Sinaïticus.
-One might consider the bible a kind of revisionist history.
+In fact the Vaticanus already differs in around 3000 places from the Sinaiticus.
+An estimated 400,000 variations among all the available manuscripts One might consider the NT a kind of revisionist history.

-The irony of it all is that we know more about the big bang, the origin of our universe some 13,7 billion years ago, than of the life of Jesus.
+The irony of it all is that we seem to know more about the big bang, the origin of our universe some 13,7 billion years ago, than of the life of Jesus.

 Early image of Jesus